jpino7/Password-Generator/README.md

   * script.js - to make it function with the HTML and CSS inorder for the application to generate.

 ### Project Acceptance Criteria
    User must click button in order to be prompted to answer a few questions about length and password criteria.
 Once user has selected the length and password criteria it will be validated.
-After the validation process a password will be generated into the <textarea> of the HTML that matches the selected criteria.
+After the validation process a password will generate into the placeholder of the <textarea> in the HTML that matches the selected criteria.

 ## Acknowledgement